Mikejo5000/vsts-docs-pr/docs/public/about-public-projects.md

 ---
 title: What is a public project?
-titleSuffix: Azure CodeX Public Project
+titleSuffix: Azure Codex Public Project
 description: Understand the benefits of creating a public project, provide anonymous users ability to view your projects ms.technology: vs-devops-wit ms.prod: vs-devops-alm